gjbex/training-material/Mpi/MpiIO/README.md

 1. `Makefile`: make file to build the examples.

 ## Note
-This code doesn't work with Intel MPI, it does with OpenMPI 1.10.2.
+The code illustrating shared file pointers doesn't seem to work with Intel MPI on GPFS, it does with OpenMPI 1.10.2 though.